FAQ for Tour Artists

-How can I make the first Arlington Visual Arts Studio Tour successful?
+How can I help make the Arlington Visual Arts Studio Tour successful?

-- Add firstname.lastname@example.org to your contact list to make sure you receive information.
+- Add email@example.com to your contact list and check junk mail regularly to make sure you receive information.

-- Send furnished Save-the-Date digital postcard (coming later) to your contacts and patrons.
+- Send digital postcard (coming in August) to your contacts and patrons.

 - Share the event on Facebook and post pictures on our Facebook page.

-- Hang provided posters in your neighborhood and at local businesses.
+- Hang posters in your neighborhood and at local businesses (if you received some).

 - Record the number of visitors you have each day.

 - Complete the provided survey after the event.

 - Visit each other’s studios on the day you aren’t open.

 Registration for the 2022 Tour opens on May 1 and forms must be completed online by June 1.
 Participation is capped at 60 artists, so register early to ensure inclusion.
 Please note that the deadline for registration has passed; new applications for the 2022 tour will no longer be accepted.